guilherme0893/Trybewallet/README.md

 # Future updates

-- Adapt a responsive layout
+- Adapt a responsive layout of the main table

 - Add the update button in the wallet page